noorahmedds/OrCo/README.md

 ## Requirements
 - [PyTorch >= version 1.13.1](https://pytorch.org)
 - tqdm
+- matplotlib
+- pandas
+- scikit-learn
+- numpy
+- prettytable

 ## Datasets and pretrained models
 We follow [FSCIL](https://github.com/xyutao/fscil) setting and use the same data index_list for training splits across incremental sessions.
 For Phase 1 of the OrCo framework and the datasets CIFAR100 and mini-ImageNet, we use the [solo-learn](https://github.com/vturrisi/solo-learn) library to train our model.
-You can download the pretrained models [here](?).
-Place the downloaded models under `./params/OrCo/` and unzip it using:
+You can download the pretrained models [here](https://drive.google.com/drive/folders/1bn7U5bWtGmubv_zIvyBwOMlBKFOFwquI?usp=sharing).
+Place the downloaded models under `./params/OrCo/` and unzip it.

-    $ tar -xvf phase1_params.tar

 Note that for CUB200 we do not perform phase 1 given that it is common in literature to use an ImageNet pretrained model for incremental tasks.
 This is automatically handled from within the code.